Abhi-28121999/Portfolio/README.md

 ---

 ### 6. Adidas Dashboard
-- **Description:** - An interactive dashboard built in Power BI to analyze Adidas’s sales and profit performance.
+- **Description:** An interactive dashboard built in Power BI to analyze Adidas’s sales and profit performance.
 Features advanced DAX measures (YOY%, LY Sales, Avg Sales/Profit, Margin %, YTD/QTD/MTD), dynamic visuals (Treemap, Clustered Charts, Donut, Area), and a clean black-and-white UI.
 Designed for clear storytelling and actionable insights.
+- **Tools Used:** Power BI
+- **Preview:** *(Add screenshot link if available)*

+---

+### 7. Blinkit Dashboard
+- **Description:** Blinkit Interactive Dashboard | Power BI Project I'm excited to share my latest project—an interactive Power BI dashboard created using a clean and structured dataset for Blinkit.
+The dashboard was designed with a bold Yellow and Black theme to enhance visual clarity and engagement.
 - **Tools Used:** Power BI
 - **Preview:** *(Add screenshot link if available)*